Skip to content

 With the right materials, DTF prints feel almost part of the garment, unlike vinyl, which can feel raised and stiffer.

-📊 DTF vs Vinyl printing: Feel and Performance
+📊 DTF vs. Vinyl: Feel and Performance

-Feature DTF Printing (Direct-to-Film) Heat Transfer Vinyl (HTV) Best For
+Feature DTF Transfer Heat Transfer Vinyl (HTV)

 💡 Winnerjet Tip: Our DTF inks and films make soft, natural-feeling prints that stay flexible and vibrant, perfect for high-quality t-shirts.